Kelis, 40, Wows In Orange Swimsuit, Rocks Big Curly Signature Hair

 “When Kelis comes out with an album I know I’m about to experience some personal growth.
 Your music is the soundtrack to my life in so many ways and I can’t wait to see another masterpiece of words and moods from you.
 Your music hits home every time,” a fifth follower commented.

-Kelis is no stranger to sharing content of her in swimwear.
-Earlier this month, she shared an exotic photo of her on the beach, doing the splits, which The Inquisitr reported.
-The carefree photo saw the “Bounce” chart-topper look very happy and like she was living her best life.
+Kelis is no stranger to sharing content of herself in swimwear.
+Earlier this month, she posted an exotic photo of her on the beach doing the splits, which The Inquisitr reported.
+The care-free photo saw the “Bounce” chart-topper looking very happy and as if she was living her best life.

-Since bursting onto the music scene in 1999, she has released six studio albums — Kalidescope, Wonderland, Tasty, Kelis Was Here, Flesh Tone and Food.
+Since bursting onto the music scene in 1999, she has released six studio albums — Kaleidoscope, Wonderland, Tasty, Kelis was Here, Flesh Tone and Food.

 On Spotify, Kelis currently has over 2.4 million monthly listeners.
-Her iconic single, “Milkshake,” remains her most popular, racking up over 125.7 million streams.
+Her iconic single “Milkshake” remains her most popular, racking up over 125.7 million streams.

-Throughout her career, she has collaborated with a number of high profile names that include the likes of Enrique Iglesias, Calvin Harris, Foxy Brown, Busta Rhymes, and her ex-husband Nas.
+Throughout her career, she has collaborated with a number of high-profile names, including the likes of Enrique Iglesias, Calvin Harris, Foxy Brown, Busta Rhymes and her ex-husband, Nas.

 Kelis is a mom of two sons — Knight, 10, and Shepherd, 3.